 8. If a thought or feeling comes up regularly, this may be something you need to work on or clear.
 There are certain meditation techniques that help you do so.

 9. You can begin and end the meditation session with a prayer, mantra or an affirmation.
 Begin and close your session on a positive note.

 Interested in more guidance?
 I offer three ways –

-1) I provide personal one-on-one coaching and counseling in meditation,mindfulness and other healing techniques.
-I offer a free 20 minute initial consultation so you can explore with me what I can do to help you.
+1) I provide personal one-on-one coaching and counseling in meditation, mindfulness and other healing techniques.

-2) Sign up for my informative monthly newsletter & article and get regular free info on mindfulness practices and techniques.
+2) Sign up for my informative email article list and get regular free info on mindfulness practices and techniques.